The New Vanity Metrics: Why AI Visibility Scores Are the Klout of 2026

 That's the gap between "AI mentioned your brand" and "AI sent you a visitor."
 It's not a crack.
 It's a canyon.

-Pew Research Center studied 68,879 Google searches and found users clicked on links within AI summaries only 1% of the time.
-Google's own AI Mode ends 93% of sessions without a single click to an external website.
-All AI platforms combined account for 0.15% of global web traffic.
+Pew Research Center looked at 68,879 Google searches.
+People clicked a link inside an AI summary only 1% of the time.
+Put another way, 99 times out of 100 they read the answer and moved on.
+Google's own AI Mode ends 92-94% of sessions without a single click to any outside website.
+Add up every AI platform together and you get 0.15% of global web traffic.
+That's 15 visits in every 10,000.

 Let's put a funnel on it.

 AI visibility tools measure the top of this funnel.
 The "1,000 mentions" part.
-They cannot see the bottom, because they don't track your website.
-They have no idea whether a single mention turned into a single visit.
+They can't see the bottom, because they don't watch your website.
+They have no idea whether one mention turned into one visit.

-But you can only see that if you measure the visit.
+But you only see any of that if you measure the visit.
 Not the mention.

 Google is not dying